dannydrinkwater/Front-End-Template/readme.md

 This will create a new project with any required Grunt dependencies, followed by any Front End dependencies (plugins etc) and then run an initial build of the projects assets.

-To have Grunt watch files for changes when developing, run:
+To have Grunt watch files for changes during development, run:

 `grunt watch`